 - 1 serrano pepper chopped, optional

-Beat the yogurt well in a bowl with a wire whisk.
-Add a few tbsp of water to thin it out a little, if needed.
+- Beat the yogurt well in a bowl with a wire whisk.
+Add a few tablespoon of water to thin it out a little, if needed.